 Where:

 Number of Staff used to Cover Permanent Gap: The number of temporary staff required to fill gapped RI positions

+Cost to Cover: The total travel costs associated with the Number of Staff used to Cover Permanent Gap as tallied in the previous column.
+Determined by summing the completed travel vouchers for any trips associated with site coverage.
+Does not include salary.

 Number of Qualified Applicants: The number of applicants identified during the first agency-wide posting for the permanent position.

+Years Experience Per Candidate: Years of experience of each qualified applicant as tallied in the previous column.
+If individual is in RIDP or RI program, use the sum of their total relevant experience reported.
+If the individual is not in the program, either determine it from their resume or report it as not available.
+Enter into the column as comma separated values.

 Summarize data collections and trends in the analysis report.